chaelir/kids/ezm/README.md

 This combination makes the game unique while still being familiar to players who enjoy maze-based challenges.
 The addition of different maze generation algorithms as a selectable feature is particularly interesting and educational.

 ## Getting Started

+Under development.
+For now, see INSTALL.md
+Edit the emz.env to change difficulty and other parameters.

 To get started with EscapeZombieMazia: